What are the responsibilities of a Campus Correspondent?

 The acceptance, orientation and onboarding process may take six weeks to two months to complete, but you will be assisted the entire way by our Chapter Management Team.
 You will be expected to:

-- Complete a brief interview with Brittany Lewis, Director of Campus Development
+- Complete a brief phone interview with Cara Chiaramonte, Campus Development Associate

 - Sign confidentiality agreements